josefnpat/roguecraft-squadron/dev/story/script.md

 ## Level 1 Prelude

-**Adjutant:** Incoming Message for Ruby Patton, time delay of one week and two days.
+**Adjutant:** Private message 67/67, time delay of one week and two days.

-*todo: make sure the player realizes this message is an anomaly, and is only for Ruby*

-**Grace Patton:** Ruby.
-All my life I wanted out.
-I've always wanted.
+**Grace Patton:** Ruby; all my life I wanted out.
+I've always wanted...
 I don't know.
-I wanted to leave, but I also wanted to be there for you.
+I wanted to leave everything behind, but I had to be there for you.

-I couldn't be there for you, but I left anyway.
 Here I am.
-It's cold and the air is getting thin, I can tell.
+I couldn't be there for you.
+It's cold and the air is getting thin.
+Life support has failed.

-I don't want you to be sad or worry.
-I just wanted to protect you, but now there's nothing I can do.
+I don't want you to be sad or angry.
+I just wanted to protect you, but now ...

 There's nothing I can do to save you.

-I tried my best, spent years studying to get to the top of my class for you.
-But then you followed me, I don't know why.
+I tried my best, spent years studying to get to the top of my class so I could keep us safe.
+Then you followed me, I don't know why.
 Get out, get out while you can.

-Get out for me.
+Get out for me, get out for yourself, I don't care.
+I ...
 I love you Ruby.

 **Ruby Patton:** Gracie - what did you do?
 How bad have things been out there?

-Adjutant, what happened to the [Grace Patton's Ship]
+Adjutant, what happened to the USS Bishop?

-**Adjutant:** [Grace Patton's Ship] is appointed to Grace Patton.
+**Adjutant:** USS Bishop is captained by Grace Patton.
 Current status is classified.

 **Ruby Patton:** She had the best ship in the fleet.
 What happened?